apache/fury-site/docs/json/security.md

 parsing storage, custom-codec allocations that the codec does not reserve, or unrelated process memory.
 Actual memory use can therefore exceed the configured budget.

+Kotlin does not add separate collection, input, or workspace limits.
+Arrays, collections, maps, and ordinary objects use the same core depth and graph-memory accounting as Java and Scala.
+Interpreted constructor argument arrays are fixed from trusted model metadata, not an input-declared count, and are not retained in the decoded graph.
+Singleton and `Unit` reads return existing instances.
+A boxed value-class result is charged once when that wrapper is materialized.

+Compiler defaults, model constructors, validators, and application codecs are trusted application code.
+Their internal allocation and side effects are not sandboxed or charged by the graph budget.
+Their exceptions still fail the root operation and clear root parsing state, but a later trailing- input failure cannot undo code that already ran.
+Validate side effects accordingly when decoding untrusted input.

 ## External Controls And Verification